Israel resists US pressure to pause the war to allow more aid to Gaza, wants hostages back first

 Throughout the war, Israel and Hezbollah have traded fire almost daily along the Lebanon border, raising fears of a new front opening there.

-In his first public speech since the war began, Hezbollah leader Hassan Nasrallah said his group had "entered the battle" with the past weeks' unprecedented cross-border fighting.
+In his first public speech since the war began, Hezbollah leader Hassan Nasrallah said the cross-border fighting showed his group had "entered the battle."

-“We will not be limited to this,” he said, suggesting escalation was possible.

-Still, Nasrallah stopped short of announcing that Hezbollah is fully engaging in the war.
-So far, Hezbollah has taken calculated steps to throw military backing behind Hamas without igniting all-out war.
+He suggested escalation was possible: "We will not be limited to this."
+But he stopped short of announcing that Hezbollah would fully engage in the fighting.
+So far, Hezbollah has taken calculated steps to show backing for Hamas without igniting an all-out war that would be devastating for Lebanon and Israel.

 Blinken said the U.S., which has deployed aircraft carriers and other forces in the eastern Mediterranean, was committed to ensuring that no “second or third front” opens.

-Nasrallah dismissed U.S. warnings, saying: “Your fleets in the Mediterranean ... will not scare us.”
+Nasrallah dismissed U.S. warnings: “Your fleets in the Mediterranean ... will not scare us.”

 Thursday saw one of the heaviest exchanges over the border yet.
 Hezbollah attacked Israeli military positions in northern Israel with drones, mortar fire and suicide drones, and Israeli warplanes and helicopter gunships retaliated with strikes in Lebanon.
 Israeli military spokesman Rear Adm.
 Daniel Hagari said civilians were wounded in the Hezbollah attacks.